-Show HN: I made a site that lets you subscribe to pet food delivery and authentic.
+Show HN: I made a site that lets you subscribe to pet food delivery

 This might have a good chance to stay on top.
-Because it's real, friendly, already get it to the frontpage.
-From there, stay off it and just let the organic reach of being on the front page do its work.
+Because it's real, friendly, and authentic.

 Now that you have submitted it, you need to give it a slight boost.
 This should be very slight though, because if you get too many people to upvote it too fast, it will be quickly be flagged as spam.